The “Infinite Worlds” signboard leading to the museum’s best exhibit (in my humble opinion!)

 Expect 2 things:

-+ needing many hours
++ needing many hours to explore it

 + being camera ready for all the pictures you’ll quite rightly want to take